Ten Questions about Palliative Care

-Resthaven employs a highly experienced nurse practitioner with a specialist palliative care focus, who is usually the first contact for staff in regard to specialist advice and clinical care.
+Resthaven employs a highly experienced nurse with a specialist palliative care focus.

 All Resthaven residential sites have a medication imprest (on-site stock) of the most commonly needed medications required for symptom management, which are available immediately, once prescribed by a GP or Nurse Practitioner, when a resident chooses to use the site’s pharmacy service.
 Additionally, there is access to an on-call pharmacist for urgent requirements outside of standard business hours.

 9. How many staff are present on evening and night duty?

 All Resthaven residential aged care homes have access to a registered nurse 24 hours/day.
 Staffing requirements are assessed by the site management team and adjusted according to residents needs at that time.

 10. If I need equipment to help with my comfort or problems, will the facility provide it?

 Resthaven residential aged care homes supply equipment required by residents for palliative care.
 Nursing and allied health staff routinely assess residents’ care needs and their requirements for equipment that is needed to help maintain their comfort, safety and dignity.